Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Introduction

-This method always fascinated me after seeing it in programs.
-It goes something like this:
+This method has always fascinated me, especially after seeing it in other applications.
+It works like this:

-Form in normal view, check the bottom portion of the form.
+In the normal view, observe the bottom portion of the form.

 Look at this Form View; the bottom portion of the form is expanded down to display additional options.